RosCollective/eft-field-geometry/README.md

 * **Motion Geometry (EFT)**
   A natural history of cognitive mobility: motion, curvature, collapse, reconstitution, alignment, and stability

+* **Circulation Geometry (EFT)**
+  A natural history of circulation: propagation, redistribution, resonance, and murmuration.

 ---

 ## Citation